 Which is a baaaad combination considering the temperature in the water.
 Quite a few tourists have found themselves half way to Great Britain and that is really not where you want to be on that thing.

 We also have people fall into wild rivers and people drowning in cold lakes.
 But most of the people who drown in Scandinavia fall from small boats.
 They are found with their fly open.
-It’s a sad and ironic fact that Mother Nature kills men when they answer the call of nature.
+It’s a sad and ironic fact that Mother Nature kills men when they answer the call of nature. - Avalanches and glaciers.
+People on skis are often hit by avalanches, especially in the spring when the snow is melting and freezing and melting and freezing.

 people also fall into glaciers.
 Luckily, this does not happen often since you need to have glacier guides with you when you cross a glacier.